wjabrac/agent-mono/README.md

 - `VOICE_STT_COMMAND` (required) should output the transcription to stdout and must include the `{file}` placeholder for the recorded WAV file path.
-- `VOICE_TTS_COMMAND` (optional) should speak the `{text}` placeholder for the agent reply; if unset the response is printed only.
+- `VOICE_TTS_COMMAND` (optional) should speak the `{text}` placeholder for the agent reply; the `{text}` substitution is shell-escaped for safety.
+If unset, the response is printed only.
 - `VOICE_RECORD_COMMAND` controls how audio is captured; the default expects `ffmpeg` with an ALSA device.
 Override it for macOS (e.g., `ffmpeg -f avfoundation -i ":0" ...`) or other inputs.
 Adjust the duration